Bathroom Lighting Ideas & Tips

 Unlike fixed downlights which direct the light directly down in a 3D cone shaped beam, adjustable (known as gimbal) downlights all you to direct the angle of light.
 Adjustable downlights can also be used to off-set the angle of a vaulted ceiling.

 We offer a selection of downlights that are both adjustable and IP65 rated that are ideal for use in this environment.
-Click here to view our most popular version which is also fully fire rated and available in 3 popular finishes.
+Click here to view our most popular GU10 non fire rated version shown above.
+Or click here to view an IP65 integrated version which is also fully fire rated.

 Fire Rated & Insulation Coverable

-As this is a domestic installation then the downlights should be fire rated.
+As bathrooms are mainly located in homes, they are classed domestic installations, downlights in homes should be fire rated.
 Once you cut a hole into your ceiling you need to restore it's original fire rating, otherwise in the event of a fire, the fire may spread through the downlighter holes and onto ceiling joists.
 More information about fire rated downlights can be found here.

 Whether you choose not to go for fire rated downlights or not, your bathroom will most likely be situated on an upper floor below your loft space.
 Loft spaces are cold and require thermal insulation.
 If you cut around the insulation it renders it almost useless and warm air will escape through the downlight holes.
 This is why we have dedicated insulation coverable downlights or we have accessories such as loft caps or SpotClips that allow downlights like the Halers H2 Pro to be covered with insulation.